Home > How to: Set Up the Pre-Chat Form

 With the introduction of our Design Studio, setting this up is really easy.

-Firstly, you will need to enable the Pre-Chat form by going to Admin Dashboard -> Settings -> Design Studio, and enabling the following option:
+Firstly, you will need to enable the Pre-Chat form by going to Admin Dashboard -> Settings -> Design Studio, and enabling the “Pre chat form” option (1), once enabled go to “Clone” (2) and you will be editing a copy of the “Default Theme” or click on “Add Theme” (3)

 Please note that if you are just starting to use Design Studio, you will need to either clone the default design, or create a new one from scratch.
 The default design cannot be edited.
 To use the theme you created, simply click on Apply Theme, and this will be set as your theme.
 Themes can be used across widgets, so a design that you had on your test widget can be also utilised in your live chat widget.
 This is helpful as you can effectively test the design, and with that, the Pre-Chat Form, before going live.